 A. Occupancy Standards

 - An exception is made for one bedroom apartments 500 square feet or larger.
-They may have one additional occupant.
+They may have one additional adult occupant.

 B. Rent Payment